-3. Begin to crank the ratchet handle up and down to tighten the ratchet strap in to place.
-You will want to make sure the item you are transporting is snug, however not too tight that it damages your cargo you are transporting.
+3. Begin to crank the ratchet handle up and down to tighten the ratchet strap in place.
+You will want to make sure the item you are transporting is snug, but not too tight that it damages the cargo you are transporting.

 How to Loosen a Ratchet Strap Instructions